-In 2019, the Bank sold non-performing loans worth W464.1 billion to UAMCO Ltd.
+In 2020, the Bank sold non-performing loans worth ₩416.1 billion to Hana F& I Inc.

 The Bank's large exposure to financially troubled companies in Korea means that the Bank is also exposed to financial difficulties experienced by the Bank's borrowers as a result of, among other things, adverse economic conditions in Korea and globally, which could disrupt the business, activities and operations of many of the Bank's borrowers, which in turn could have an adverse impact on the ability of the Bank's borrowers to meet existing payment or other obligations to the Bank.
-For example, COVID-19, an infectious disease that was first reported to have been transmitted to humans in late 2019 and was declared a "pandemic" by the World Health Organization in March 2020, has spread globally over the course of 2020 to date and has led to significant global and domestic economic and financial disruptions.
+For example, COVID-19, an infectious disease that was first reported to have been transmitted to humans in late 2019 and was declared a "pandemic" by the World Health Organization in March 2020, has spread globally over the course of 2020 and 2021 to date and has led to significant global and domestic economic and financial disruptions.
 See "The Republic of Korea-The Economy-Worldwide Economic and Financial Difficulties".
-The COVID-19 pandemic has had an especially direct negative impact on certain of our borrowers, among them the airline industry, which has been in significant need of liquidity following a sharp decline in aircraft traffic and a dramatic increase in the number of suspended flights due to entry restrictions imposed by many countries in response to COVID-19 in recent months.
+The COVID-19 pandemic has had an especially direct negative impact on certain of the Bank's borrowers, among them the airline industry, which has been in significant need of liquidity following a sharp decline in aircraft traffic and a dramatic increase in the number of suspended flights due to entry restrictions imposed by many countries in response to COVID-19 throughout 2020 and 2021 to date.

-As of December 31, 2019 and 2018, the Bank's loan amounts (including loans classified as substandard or below and equity investment classified as estimated loss or below) extended to Korean Air Co., Ltd., a subsidiary of Hanjin Group and Korea's largest airline and flagship carrier, amounted to W1,401.3 billion and W1,507.5 billion, respectively.
-In April 2020, the Bank agreed to inject W720 billion (consisting of W420 billion in securities collateralized by income receivables, W180 billion in perpetual bonds and W120 billion in loans) into Korean Air in order to provide liquidity support.
+As of 31 December 2020 and 2019, the Bank's loan amounts (including loans classified as substandard or below and equity investment classified as estimated loss or below) extended to Korean Air Co., Ltd., a subsidiary of Hanjin Group and Korea's largest airline and flagship carrier, amounted to \#1,374.5 billion and \#1,401.3 billion, respectively.
+In May 2020, the Bank injected \#720 billion (consisting of \#420 billion in securities collateralised by income receivables, \#180 billion in perpetual bonds and \#120 billion in loans) into Korean Air in order to provide liquidity support.